Cmdsa1/urlshortener/README.md

 ### GET /{shortUrl}

-Receives get request,in case of sucess finds the Long URL correponding to the short version and redirects the user to the long URL web page.
+Receives get request, in case of sucess finds the long URL correponding to the short version and redirects the user to the long URL web page.
 In case o failure presents a "Link no found" web page.